 There are usually charges for motorized sports and equipment rental.

-Snorkeling and Diving - There is some excellent snorkeling and diving at the reef just off Kenya’s beaches.
-At Chale Island, you can actually wade out to the reef at low tide and snorkel over the corals seeing starfish, anemones and shoals of colorful marine fish.
+Snorkelling and Diving - There are some excellent snorkelling and diving opportunities long the reefs, which lie just off the beaches.
+At Chale Island, you can actually wade out to the reef at low tide and snorkel over the corals spotting curious starfish, skittish anemones and shoals of vividly colourful marine fish.

 The reefs along the eastern coast of Kenya are extremely diverse.
 There are many sites to suit all levels of experience.
 PADI courses, equipment rental and certificates can also be arranged.
 Dives are led by vetted instructors and dive masters, and boats have all the necessary oxygen and communications equipment on board.

 There is excellent diving at Kisite Marine Park and also at Watamu reef.
 At Pemba Island there are drops of between 10 and 100 feet, making this one the world’s most popular dive spots to see Africa’s marine life.

 - Best of Kenya Safari: Masai Mara, Nakuru, Naivasha, Mount Kenya, Samburu.

 - Amboseli and Tsavo safari & Beach holiday.

 There are 6 World Heritage Sites in Kenya;

 - Kenya Lake System in the Great Rift Valley